Frequently Asked Questions

 Do you accept my insurance?

-Most likely, yes.
-The best action to take is to call your insurance.
-We have listed some of our group provider numbers on the insurance information page, which you could cross-reference with your insurance company representative.
-There is often much confusion in this area with all of the different insurance plans and our staff is always willing to help you determine for sure.
+We have listed some of our group provider numbers on the insurance information page, which you can cross-reference with your insurance company representative.
+You can also contact our staff with questions.

 Why can’t I find you on my insurance company’s website?